-- 2. Provost's Recommendation: I concur with the committee and Dean Thomas and recommend moving forward with the proposed restructure.
-While the reorganization and reductions are painful, this new structure should poise the college to deliver its fundamental mission of training teachers and administrators that serve the state of Wyoming.
+2. Provost's Recommendation: I concur with the committee and Dean Thomas and recommend moving forward with the proposed restructuring at this time.
+This new structure should poise the college to deliver its fundamental mission of training teachers and administrators that serve the state of Wyoming.
 It also supports and promotes critical research programs in education.
 I note that the proposal explicitly integrates that the Trustees Education Initiative into the fabric of the new structure.
+The two Ph.D. degree programs proposed for elimination will require reviews through the 2-13 process and Dean Thomas has been instructed to lead that process should you and the Board approve the recommendation to move forward with the College of Education's reorganization.

-The four degree programs proposed for elimination would require reviews through the 2-13 process. - B. Early Childhood Education Center (ECEC) - Key Points from Review Committee: As noted in I.A.1, the Family and Consumer Science 2-13 committee does not recommend moving the ECEC to the college of Education and maintains that the program is vital to the FCS department.
-The committee recommends "increased involvement from the College of Education" but doesn't specify what that involvement would include. - 2.
+B. Early Childhood Education Center (ECEC)

+Key Points from Review Committee: As noted in I.A.1, the Family and Consumer Science 2-13 committee does not recommend moving the ECEC to the college of Education and maintains that the program is vital to the FCS department.
+The committee recommends "increased involvement from the College of Education" but doesn't specify what that involvement would include.

 Provost's Recommendation: I recommend that moving ECEC from FCS to the College of Education (CoE) is in the best interests of the program, CoE, and UW.
 Indeed, it is common for such programs to be situated in colleges of education as they provide natural learning opportunities for students, scholarly opportunities for faculty, and excellent care and learning opportunities for children and families.
-It is further recommended that the Human Development and Family Sciences (HDFS) program be moved from FCS into the CoE.
-Again, it is common to have HDFS and ECEC programs located in colleges of education, and the two programs complement each other due to their focus on family development.
-It would not be logical to move ECEC to education unless the HDFS program also moved.
+However, I recommend delaying the move of ECEC or the Human Development and Family Sciences (HDFS)

+program from FCS into the CoE, as we more carefully consider the broader reorganization plans.
+Finally, as noted above, I recommend that there should be further discussion toward a structured plan for reorganization as it relates to ECEC and HDFS with implementation no later than July 1, 2023.